QCS-ADME: Quantum Circuit Search for Drug Property Prediction with Imbalanced Data and Regression Adaptation: Method

 For regression tasks, we maintain the fundamental structure of the classification approach while introducing key modifications to handle continuous outputs.
 The first significant modification involves constructing a continuous reference matrix using a Gaussian similarity function to quantify the relationship between target values:

-where $\|y_i - y_j\|_2^2$ represents the squared Euclidean distance between target values, and $\sigma$ serves as a bandwidth parameter controlling the decay rate of similarity with respect to distance.\\ The second fundamental modification addresses the quantum state similarity computation.
+where $\|y_i - y_j\|_2^2$ represents the squared Euclidean distance between target values, and $\sigma$ serves as a bandwidth parameter controlling the decay rate of similarity with respect to distance.
+This formulation effectively treats $R_{ref}$ as a Radial Basis Function (RBF) kernel on the labels, encoding a smoothness prior common in kernel regression: pairs with similar targets should remain close in the representation space.
+Consequently, aligning the quantum similarity matrix $R_c$ with the RBF label kernel $R_{ref}$ promotes a specific geometry where increasing Euclidean distance in the label space corresponds to increasing Fubini distance in the Hilbert space.\\ The second modification addresses the quantum state similarity computation.
 While retaining the basic quantum state similarity calculation framework, we incorporate continuous weighting based on target values.
 This adaptation is essential because conventional quantum state similarity measurements only capture state relationships in Hilbert space, without considering the proximity of corresponding target values.
 By introducing target value-dependent Gaussian weighting factors, we ensure the quantum circuit learns to map inputs with similar target values to correspondingly similar quantum states.\\ These adaptations enable our modified RepCap metric to effectively evaluate circuit performance on regression tasks, providing a more accurate assessment of each candidate circuit's capabilities.
 The resulting score more precisely reflects the circuit's ability to maintain the continuous relationships inherent in regression problems while preserving the quantum state fidelity considerations of the original framework.